nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User finds the customer index from the list.
 2. User deletes the customer by their index.
-3. SellSavvy updates the displayed list of customers and indicates that delete is successful.
+3. SellSavvy updates the displayed list of customers.
+4. SellSavvy confirms that the deletion is successful by displaying the deleted order's details.

 Use case ends.